remirror/remirror/.github/readme.md

 npm install remirror@next @remirror/pm@next
 ```

 `@remirror/pm` is a peer dependency which manages all the ProseMirror packages for you.
+It means that the conflicts which can sometimes happen between versions are no longer an issue.
+It's also important because it's quite easy to bundle multiple versions of the same library in your codebase.
+By

 ## Usage